lopezz78/lopezz78/README.md

 A little about me...

-👨‍💻 I’m currently a [YOUR PROFESSION HERE] student at [YOUR UNIVERSITY HERE].
+👨‍💻 I’m currently a Computer Engineer student at PUC-Campinas.

 🚀 I’m proactive and highly engaged, always striving to create innovative solutions that deliver positive impact and improve processes.